Skip to Content

 Tandoori Chicken Tikka

 Tandoori chicken tikka refers to chicken pieces (quarters, legs, bite-sized pieces) that are skewered and lowered into a tandoor.
 Tandoors are cylinder clay pots heated by an open flame.
-The result is robust chargrilled chicken packed with smoky flavor and richly-spiced masala.
+The result is chargrilled chicken packed with a smoky masala flavor.

-Since a tandoor is something few people have in their backyard (I certainly don’t), recreate the Indian style of cooking on the grill for juicy chicken with a similar flavor.
-You won’t even know it was made on the grill and not in a tandoor.
+Since a tandoor is something few people have in their backyard, recreate the Indian cooking technique on the grill for juicy chicken.
+You won’t even be able to tell that it was grilled instead of being cooked in a tandoor.

-• Chicken Marinade: Make a paste with yogurt, garlic, ginger paste, salt, turmeric, cayenne powder, paprika, garam masala, Kashmiri chili powder, lemon, and sliced onion.
+• Chicken Marinade: Create a homemade paste to coat the chicken.
+All you need is full-fat yogurt, garlic and ginger paste, kosher salt, garlic powder, turmeric powder, cayenne pepper, paprika, garam masala, Kashmiri chili powder, fresh lemon juice, and sliced onion.

-• Chicken: I cut chicken breast into 2-inch pieces for this recipe, but you can also use chicken thighs.
-Be sure to adjust the cooking time accordingly; the safe internal temperature for chicken is 165°F (73°C).
+• Chicken: I cut chicken breast into 2-inch pieces for this recipe.
+You can also use chicken thighs, but adjust the cooking time accordingly; the safe temperature for chicken is 165°F (74°C).

 How to Make Tandoori Chicken Tikka